OI-wiki/i18n/docs/misc/hoverline.md

     }
     ```

-## Largest submatrix
+## Largest sub-rectangle

 ???+note "[P4147 Yuchan Palace](https://www.luogu.com.cn/problem/P4147) (original link in Chinese)"
-    Given a $n \times m$ matrix containing `'F'` and `'R'`, find the area $\times 3$ of the largest submatrix so that the value of each element is `'F'`.
+    Given a $n \times m$ rectangle containing `'F'` and `'R'`, find the area $\times 3$ of the largest sub-rectangle so that the value of each element is `'F'`.

 We will find that the model of this question is very similar to the first one.
-After careful analysis, it is found that if each time we only consider all elements in a certain row, and use the distance upward as far as possible at position $(x, y)$ as the length of the hover line at that position, then the largest sub-matrix must be these one of these rectangles that can be expanded left and right as far as possible.
+After careful analysis, it is found that if each time we only consider all elements in a certain row, and use the distance upward as far as possible at position $(x, y)$ as the length of the hover line at that position, then the largest sub-rectangle must be these one of these rectangles that can be expanded left and right as far as possible.

 ???
 Sample code
     ```cpp